mustafamuhith/tdd-todolist/README.md

 ### Instructions
 1. Implement the below requirements by following a test-driven development process.
-2. The `src/TodoList.js` files contains an empty class definition you can use as a starting point.
+2. The `src/todolist.js` file is where you should write your source code.
-3. An initial spec file is provided in `spec/TodoList.spec.js`.
+3. An initial spec file is provided in `spec/todolist.spec.js`.
 You should add your tests to this file.
 5. For each requirement below, write a single test and pass it by writing source code.
-Repeat until you have implemented all requirements.
+Repeat until you have implemented all requirements, following the Red Green Refactor approach.

 ### Requirements